Course Numbering System

 The Graduate College has reserved the following numbers at the 400 and 500 levels for special purpose courses:

-593: Independent Research in [Departmental Name].1-8 semester hours.
+- 593: Independent Research in [Unit Name].1-8 semester hours.
 Satisfactory/unsatisfactory grade only.
-Similar to 596 (Independent Study), but awards a Satisfactory/unsatisfactory rather than normal grade.
+Similar to 596 (Independent Study), but awards a Satisfactory/unsatisfactory rather than a normal grade.